Under Trump, More Big Donors Are Named Ambassadors — And Controversies Have Followed

 Deputy chiefs of mission "have been dismissed or reassigned at U.S. embassies in Canada, Iceland, Romania, France, the United Kingdom, and South Africa," according to the Senate Foreign Relations Committee's Democratic staff report.

-In South Africa, Ambassador Lana Marks, a handbag designer and Mar-a-Lago member, wanted to make her son a sort of chief of staff, Lukens says.
+In South Africa, Ambassador Lana Marks, a handbag designer and a member at Trump's Mar-a-Lago resort, wanted to make her son a sort of chief of staff, Lukens says.
 After her deputy warned there were nepotism rules against it, she forced him out, Lukens says.
 (Foreign Policy reports that the embassy said the deputy's departure was a "separate issue.")

 When Gunter, a California dermatologist and Republican political donor, took up his post as U.S. ambassador to Iceland, he refused to accept his deputy, who had spent months learning Icelandic to prepare for the job, CBS News reported.

-Gunter has had seven deputies in the year he's been in his post, which is costly and disruptive for the State Department.
+Gunter has had seven deputies in the year he has been in his post, which is costly and disruptive for the State Department.
 Officials have declined to comment about this or about reports of him wanting to carry a gun and hire private guards.
-Iceland's national police commissioner told the Associated Press, "We are still weighing the request and assessing the level of potential threat for foreign embassies in Iceland."
+Iceland's national police commissioner told The Associated Press, "We are still weighing the request and assessing the level of potential threat for foreign embassies in Iceland."

 Instances of political appointees behaving inappropriately span administrations and political parties.
-Cynthia Stroum, for example — a Democratic donor who served as President Obama's ambassador to Luxembourg — resigned in 2011, just before an official review found that she bullied embassy staff and engaged in financial improprieties such as expensing a purchase of a new mattress.
+Cynthia Stroum, for example — a Democratic donor who served as President Barack Obama's ambassador to Luxembourg — resigned in 2011, just before an official review found that she bullied embassy staff and engaged in financial improprieties such as expensing a purchase of a new mattress.

 The proportion of career diplomats nominated as ambassadors could rise again if presumptive Democratic presidential nominee Joe Biden wins November's election.
 But Biden has made no promises about ending the practice of appointing political donors to ambassadorships.
 "Vice President Biden has committed to filling diplomatic postings with qualified individuals who understand the world and America's role in it," says Andrew Bates, a campaign spokesperson.